-Children in (Douglas Hall AFC) are entitled to:
+Children in our club are entitled to:

 - Be safe

 - Be treated with dignity, sensitivity and respect

 - Participate in soccer on an equal basis, appropriate to their ability and stage of development.

-- (Douglas Hall AFC) have decided that all players are entitled to a minimum playing time of minutes per match.
-(Consult League rules in this regard) Criteria for team selection should be clearly defined.
+- The Club have decided that all players are entitled to a minimum playing time of 75% of the time per match.Criteria for team selection should be clearly defined.

 - Be happy, have fun and enjoy soccer

 - Make a complaint in an appropriate way and have it dealt with through a proper and effective complaints procedure

 - Be afforded appropriate confidentiality

 - Be listened to and to be believed

 - Have a voice in the running of the club